 How New Ones Are Built

-The Capacity Connection
+The Capacity

-The Gut-Brain Axis: Bidirectional Communication
+The Gut-Brain Axis: The Communication Line

 What Disrupts It

 Gut dysbiosis — an imbalanced microbial ecosystem — impairs the blood-brain barrier, increases systemic inflammation, and disrupts neurotransmitter production.
 The consequences show up as brain fog, mood instability, impaired decision-making, and chronic low-grade fatigue.
+When any of these appear, the gut is a likely contributor.

 What Supports It